 |Friday, November 18, 2022||Remembrance Day for the victims of the Homeland War and Remembrance Day for the victims of Vukovar and Škabrnja|

 The minimum wage is regulated by the Minimum Wage Act and is equal to the payment an employee receives for working 40 hours a week over a month.
 The minimum wage is currently set at 4,250 HRK (€560) per month.

 We can help you get a new employee started in Croatia fast.
-The minimum onboarding time we need is only three business days.
+The minimum onboarding time we need is only 14 working days.